Last updated: Tuesday, 28 November 2023 | Rātū, 28 Whiringa ā-rangi, 2023

 The Critical Projects and Governance Puni manages projects of critical importance to Ministers and the Secretary for Māori Development, and focuses on quality decision making and connections between decision makers, incorporating our internal governance, ministerial services, and risk, assurance and internal audit.

-The Deputy Secretary, Critical Projects & Governance is Steven Sutton.
+The Deputy Secretary, Critical Projects and Governance is Hugh McAslan.